|Full Name||Namrata Soni Vogue|

 |Hair Colour||Dark Brown|

-• She has also been nominated for the 'Best Makeup Artist' at the IIFA for her work in the movies Aisha (2010) and I hate love storys (2010)
+• In 2010, she was nominated for IIFA award in the category of 'Best Makeup Artist' for her work in the movies Aisha (2010) and I hate love storys (2010)

-• Won 'Elle Beauty Award' in the category of 'Hair and Beauty Icon' in 2015
+• In 2015, she won 'Elle Beauty Award' in the category of 'Hair and Beauty Icon.'

-• Won 'Dadasaheb Phalke Award' in 2019 for 'Best Hair and Makeup Artist of the year'
+• In 2019, she won 'Dadasaheb Phalke Award' in the category of 'Best Hair and Makeup Artist of the year'

 |College/University||Jai Hind College, Mumbai XPERT|